sbepstein/unity_integration/README.md

 ## Notes:
  - You will need to set the iOS deployment target to 10.0 for the Pods-Unity-iPhone target in XCode.
- - To build this project in version 9.3 beta of XCode, you will need to change: `s.source = { :git => 'https://github.com/jidomaps/jido_pods.git', :tag => 'v0.1.2' }` to:
+ - To build this project in version 9.3 beta of XCode, you will need to append the `-beta` suffix to the package version.
+For example: `s.source = { :git => 'https://github.com/jidomaps/jido_pods.git', :tag => 'v0.1.2' }` to:
  `s.source = { :git => 'https://github.com/jidomaps/jido_pods.git', :tag => 'v0.1.2-beta' }` in `MapsyncLib.podspec`.
  - You will need to set Swift Versions for SwiftyJSON and Alamofire cocoapods in XCode.
+ - If you get a `Shell Script Invocation Error` on the build step: `Run custom shell script '[CP] Check Pods Manifest.lock'` try deleting the project pods folder and `Podfile.lock` and running `pod install` again.

 <img src="https://s3-us-west-2.amazonaws.com/unity-integration-screenshots/SwiftLanuageVersion.png" width="500">